Determinants of Supply: Key Factors Explained with Examples

 Number of Suppliers

 The number of suppliers in the market can influence supply.
 An increase in suppliers, possibly due to lower barriers to entry or increased competition, typically leads to a greater supply.
-This is due to more firms producing goods, increasing the quantity of a commodity in the market.
+This is because more firms produce goods, increasing the quantity of a commodity in the market.

 Price of Inputs